 - If you have two prior convictions for drug possession—including very small amounts—your third charge could result in a third-degree felony.
 If convicted, you could spend up to five years in prison for a small amount of drugs.

 While many drug charges can be beaten, you need a highly skilled Salt Lake City drug defense attorney from Conyers & Nix to fight your case.
 We know precisely how to challenge the evidence against you and thoroughly investigate to find evidence that works in your favor.
 If your constitutional rights were violated during your stop or arrest, we will work hard to get an acquittal or dismissal of your charges or, at a minimum, get the charges reduced.

 Conyers & Nix: Experienced Salt Lake City Drug Crime Attorneys

-If you have questions about your drug and marijuana charge that you need to be answered, we’re here to help.
-We are an experienced Salt Lake City criminal defense team, and we’ve assisted thousands of clients with different criminal cases.
-No matter what the circumstances are surrounding your drug and marijuana charge, we’re prepared to fight for you inside and outside of the courtroom.
+If you have questions about your charge that you need to be answered, we’re here to help.
+We are an experienced Salt Lake City criminal defense team, and we’ve assisted thousands of clients with different cases.
+No matter what the circumstances are surrounding your drug charge, we’re prepared to fight for you inside and outside of the courtroom.

 Conyers & Nix Drug Crime Defense Services

 DMCS means that someone was driving with the chemical leftovers (metabolite) of a controlled substance in their body.
 For instance, if someone was driving while smoking marijuana that would be a different charge than someone who had smoked and then hopped behind the wheel of their car.
 DMCS is a class B misdemeanor, which is punishable by up to six months in jail and up to $1,000 in fines.

 When you contact Conyers & Nix, we’ll ask you about everything that happened when a police officer pulled you over to see if procedures were lawful and correct.
 If they weren’t, we could use that in your court case to your advantage.
 Contact us now with the details and we’ll let you know our strategy.